spotlightpa/poor-richard/content/news/2024-09-13-SPLERLVOTENO.md

 <em>This article is made possible through </em><a href="https://www.spotlightpa.org/"><em>Spotlight PA’s</em></a><em> collaboration with </em><a href="https://www.votebeat.org/"><em>Votebeat</em></a><em>, a nonpartisan news organization covering local election administration and voting. </em><a href="https://www.votebeat.org/newsletters/"><em>Sign up for Votebeat&#39;s free newsletters here</em></a><em>.</em>

+<strong><em>UPDATE, Sept.
+16</em></strong><em>: All third-party ballot access cases pending before the Pennsylvania Supreme Court have been resolved.
+The secretary of the commonwealth certified the November list of candidates Monday afternoon.
+It will still take counties some time to print ballots.
+Check the status of your county </em><a href="https://www.pa.gov/en/agencies/vote/voter-support/ballot-availability.html"><em>here</em></a><em>.</em>

 Early in-person voting will not start in Pennsylvania next week, despite what several national media outlets have reported this month.

 On Thursday, <a href="https://www.nytimes.com/2024/09/12/us/politics/early-voting-states-ballots.html">The New York Times wrote</a> that on Sept.
 16 “Pennsylvania starts in-person early voting and begins sending mail-in ballots” to voters. <a href="https://www.usatoday.com/story/news/politics/elections/2024/09/10/when-is-election-day-2024/75088806007/">USA Today reported</a> on Tuesday that “early voting for some counties” in Pennsylvania would begin Monday.
 And <a href="https://www.foxnews.com/politics/trump-harris-keystone-collision-course-campaigns-pick-up-pace">Fox News reported</a> on Sept.
 3 that “early voting begins on Sept.
 16 in Pennsylvania.”